Small-business property tax relief passed

 Under current law, when filing or renewing a business filing with the Secretary of State, in most states; the “president” does not have to be the person who owns or gains financially from the business.
 An “anonymous” business can avoid paying taxes and/or more easily engage in illegal activity.
 When some businesses don’t pay taxes, small businesses pick up the slack.

-Small Business Minnesota supports impartiality in the justice system so that judges cannot preside over cases of their big-business campaign contributors or former business partners.
+Small Business Dallas supports impartiality in the justice system so that judges cannot preside over cases of their big-business campaign contributors or former business partners.
 Doing so gives big business an unfair advantage over small businesses.
 No related laws passed this session.

-Small Business Minnesota supports overturning Citizens United which allows corporations to pour unlimited amounts of money into campaigns.
+Small Business Dallas supports overturning Citizens United which allows corporations to pour unlimited amounts of money into campaigns.
 This gives big business another unfair advantage over small businesses in the public policy arena.
 No related laws passed this session.